-To gather the common features of these we introduce the ObjectType class.
+The core concept is the abstract ObjectType class.
 An ObjectType contains a collection of Property-s that corresponds to the simple attributes used to describe an object.
 Property is a subclass of Field which defines its main attributes such as name, description and data type.
 Also a Protocol's InputParameter is a Field, similar to the way a VOTable's PARAM and FIELD share a common structure.
-Another similarioty with the VOTable structure is the possibility to group Property-s in a PropertyGroup.
+Another similarity with the VOTable structure is the possibility to group Property-s in a PropertyGroup.

-To model (hierarchical) relations between different Objects an object has a collection of ChildObject-s, which represents an aggregation of other ObjectType-s.
+To model (hierarchical) relations between different objects an ObjectType has a collection of Relationship-s, which can be used to define an aggregation or composition of other ObjectType-s.
+For example one can define that a simulation produces snapshots consisting of particles of different types, halo catalogues, containing halos, which themselves consist of particles, or images consisting of pixels.

-4.7 Results: products and their statistical summary
+3.7 Results: data sets and their statistical summary